 Master of Science in Animal Breeding

-The field of animal breeding and genetics research is more exciting than ever before, with projects such as bovine gene mapping and DNA sequencing.
-Using state of the art tools and facilities, the researchers at TAMU are able to contribute to the field of animal biotechnology on a worldwide level.
-Laboratories available for graduate research include animal well-being cytogenetics, genomics, and molecular biology.
+Using state-of-the-art tools and facilities, Animal Breeding researchers at Texas A&M University advance the field of animal biotechnology, with impacts evident on a global scale.
+Laboratories available for graduate research include animal well-being, cytogenetics, genomics, and molecular biology.
 The Robert Justus Kleberg, Jr. Animal and Food Science Center provides laboratories for research and graduate training across the Animal Science discipline, including Animal Breeding.
-Special equipment available in these laboratories or in readily accessible facilities, such as at the Computing Services Center, offer a wide array of opportunities for study and research.
-Dairy, beef, horse and swine herds and sheep and goat flocks at the main station or at research centers afford opportunities to study various problems in Animal Breeding.
+Special equipment available in these laboratories or in readily accessible facilities, such as at the Computing Services Center, offers a wide array of opportunities for study and research.
+Dairy, beef, horse, and swine herds and sheep and goat flocks at the main station or at research centers afford opportunities to study various problems in Animal Breeding.
 Texas A&M AgriLife Research projects also offer opportunities for graduate students to participate in current research activities.
 Support areas such as biochemistry and biophysics, economics, genetics and statistics may be readily arranged.

-A Masters of Science in Animal Breeding is also available for those seeking non-academic positions and will require completion of courses selected by the student and his/her advisory committee to develop skills and expertise in specific academic areas to meet each student’s career objectives.
-Students conduct research, write a thesis on original research as directed by the student’s advisory committee and undergo a final examination.
-The student’s thesis seminar will be announced for public attendance prior to the final exam.
+A MS in Animal Breeding is also available for those seeking non-academic positions and will require completion of courses selected by students and their advisory committees to develop skills and expertise in specific academic areas to meet each student’s career objectives.
+Students conduct research, write a thesis on original research as directed by their advisory committee and undergo a final examination.
+A student’s thesis seminar will be open to the public and announced in advance of the final examination.

 Steps to Fulfill a Masters Program